 Fijian-Kiwi Lala Rolls has made "very short" films, and ambitious productions that span oceans and years.
-Whether small or large, her favourite projects often involve explorations of Māori and Polynesian culture.
+Large or small, her favourite projects often involve explorations of Māori and Polynesian culture.

-Her work as editor and director encompasses documentary, short films and music videos.
-Her work in documentary reflects her interest in exploring voices and cultures that sometimes get drowned out by more dominant voices.
+Her work as a director and editor encompasses documentary, short films and music videos.
+Her films reflect an interest in exploring voices and cultures that can get drowned out by more dominant voices.

-Born in Fiji to Australian and Dutch parents, Rolls immigrated to New Zealand in 1981 at age 17, and found it "a huge cultural shift".
-She studied psychology at Otago University, before her interest in film was sparked by film studies at Victoria University.
-After graduating with a BA in Psychology and Education, she worked in early childhood education and travelled overseas, where she studied scriptwriting at London's Royal College of Art.
+Born in Fiji to Australian and Dutch parents, Rolls immigrated to New Zealand in 1981 at age 17.
+It was "a huge cultural shift".
+Rolls studied psychology at Otago University, before her interest in film was sparked by the film courses at Victoria University.
+After graduating with a BA in Psychology, she worked in early childhood education and travelled overseas, where she studied scriptwriting at London's Royal College of Art.

 Aside from the above, many of Rolls' screen escapades in the 1990s involved short films of various descriptions.
 In 1997 she made a self-funded series of six shorts in one, Tall Stories, which screened worldwide.
 She directed items for kids news show Wired, and music videos for Pacific Island bands in New Caledonia, Fiji, and Rapa Nui (Easter Island).

-In 2005 Rolls directed Fish Out of Water, about attempts to escape from the stresses of rush hour via the ocean.
+In 2005 Rolls directed quirky short Fish Out of Water, about attempts to escape the stresses of rush hour via the ocean.
 The short film was selected to travel worldwide with the WIFT (Women in Film and Television) International Showcase.

 Rolls also played a big part in bringing children's science show QTV to the screen.
-Made by Rolls, Clare O'Leary and producer Glenis Giles, QTV was a finalist in the 2006 NZ Screen Awards for Best Children's Programme.
-It was used for many years as a resource by the Ministry of Education.
+Made by Rolls, Clare O'Leary and producer Glenis Giles, it was a finalist in the 2006 NZ Screen Awards for Best Children's Programme.
+QTV was used for many years as a resource by the Ministry of Education.

-Rolls' most ambitious project to date by far is Tupaia's Endeavour.
+By far Rolls' most ambitious project to date is Tupaia's Endeavour.
 Tracing the journey of Tupaia, the Tahitian who agreed to navigate for Captain Cook, this exploration of first contact was shot in Tahiti, Aotearoa and the United Kingdom.
-Made and funded in fits and starts over a six year period, the series combines interviews, reenactments — with Kirk Torrance playing Tupaia — and imagery by Pasifika artist Michael Tuffery.
+Made and funded in fits and starts over eight years, it combines interviews and reenactments — with Kirk Torrance as Tupaia — plus special imagery by Polynesian artist Michael Tuffery.

 Rolls is the founding director of company Island Productions Aotearoa.
-She has also joined with fellow filmmakers, artists and philanthropists to create a media trust, Major Arc, in order to "tell real good stories".
+She has joined with fellow filmmakers, artists and philanthropists to create a media trust, Major Arc, in order to "tell real good stories".
 She also teaches documentary making at Victoria University.